ahmed3liwa/WakeCapBusReservation/README.md

    * Unite of work
    * Generic repository
    * dependncy injection using built-in service collection of dot core
-   * same factory pttern idea has been used in Exception type  InvalidTripBusVsTripRouteException.cs
+   * same factory pttern idea has been used in Exception type  ```csharp InvalidTripBusVsTripRouteException.cs ```

 # APIs in this solution
-   All Apis documented using swagger and the follwing is a qiuck dicription about how  it works.
+   * All Apis documented using swagger and the follwing is a qiuck dicription about how  it works.

-   1. Register
+   ## Register
        * first we need to register user in order to access secured api with regitered user token.

        * wrapping idintiy server create to add user in db.

        * Request:
+	   ```csharp
        {
 	        //username
 			public string DisplayName { get; set; }